javascript-tipo-string

 console.log(text.length); // 10

-JavaScript provides many methods to work with strings.
+JavaScript provides many methods for working with strings.